gajjalarudra/eks-master/kube-manifestfiles/user-create-micro-service/Readme.md

-# Reade the secrets from secret manager from the EKS cluster
+# Read the secrets from secret manager from the EKS cluster

 Follow the below steps.